© Crown copyright 2021

 When to use the early outbreak management action cards

-If a confirmed case of COVID-19 has occurred in your business or organisation, go to the reporting an outbreak resource site to find the relevant type of organisation and follow the instructions on the action card.
-Depending on the type of organisation this may also include ‘possible’ cases of COVID-19, where coronavirus symptoms are present but a case has not been confirmed through testing.
+If a confirmed case of COVID-19 has occurred in your business or organisation, or you are alerted to a possible case, go to the reporting an outbreak resource site to find the relevant type of organisation and follow the instructions on the action card.

 The cards are designed to be printed or downloaded to keep on hand in your business or organisation.